michael-chi/azure-eai/doc/README.md

 In this hands-on lab, we will be demonstrating a typical EAI message endpoint pattern implementation with Azure Logic App and APIM.

+In real world, each trading partner can use different protocols such as FTP, HTTP and Queue…etc; Message pattern in EAI is to separate message sending and receiving process with message channel, so that each part knows only small pieces of the message processing process.

 A high-level overview of the architecture illustrated below.

 -   Trading Partner represents the organization that will be sending or